Hevander27/Correlation-One/README.md

 Contains data about the number of miles driven by cars and trucks in UHF42 neighborhoods.The data covers years 2005 and 2016.

-Rows: 84 rows
+There are 84 rows and 6 columns.

-Columns: 5